 |LatAm 165D||Latin America: Nation, Ethnicity and Social Conflict||3|

 Advanced course work: Students choose nine courses from current European-focused course offerings in the following departments.* All courses must be approved by the student's Global Studies advisor in order to count for the major.
-Visit the concentration webpage and master course list for the full list of options.
+Visit the concentration webpage and concentration course list for the full list of options.